Skip to main content

 http://127.0.0.1:8080/v0/groups/claude-tools/mcp

 Configure your MCP client to connect to that URL instead of http://127.0.0.1:8080/mcp.
 The client will only see the tools in the group.
+This is the recommended pattern whenever a single client should use a curated tool set rather than the whole gateway.

 Managing groups